html

 Built for people who learn best via stories, mnemonics, and media.
 Memrise pairs spaced-repetition flashcards with immersive clips and AI chat partners, making it perfect to internalize phrases and add nuance through context.

-If you’re tying to widen your lexicon and want to remember it for real, this is solid ground.
+If you’re trying to widen your lexicon and want to remember it for real, this is solid ground.
+I found the native speaker videos particularly effective for learning natural pronunciation and colloquial expressions.

 Mondly – Tech-Forward Immersion